yu1hpa/picoCTF2022/for/SideChannel/README.md

 | 80000000 | 61092570  |
 | 90000000 | 62051134  |

-You look this table and find that instruction number of time of the number whose 1st digit is 4 is increase about 60000000 compared to others number.
+You look this table and find that instruction number of time of the number whose 1st digit is 4 is increase about 60000000 compared with others number.
 From this, you infer that this algorithm of program becomes as follows.

 - Compared digit one by one from the left.